tamucc-comp-bio/classroom_repo_2024/README.md

 * distributing our work using GitHub

 #### Undergraduates:
 I will issue a Final Exam in much the same way I have issued assignments.
-It will be due Wed Dec 13.
+It will be due Fri Dec 4 by 4:15 PM.

 #### Graduates
-Your "final" is completing your independent project (repo due 12/04, presentations Wed 12/13 at noon location TBA) where you automate the processing, analysis, and/or visualization of data
+Your "final" is completing your independent project (repo due 12/04, presentations Fri 12/04 at 2 pm location WEBEX) where you automate the processing, analysis, and/or visualization of data

--->

 </p>
 </details>